 Make history.
 Don’t become it.

-Without a doubt, COVID-19 has dominated the news cycle for the past several months, causing major economic upheaval on every level from individual households to the planet as a whole.
+Without a doubt, COVID-19 has dominated the news cycle for the past several months, causing a major economic crisis on every level from individual households to the planet as a whole.
 On one hand, it feels like everything has changed in an instant — on the other, it’s starting to feel like it’s always been this way.

-But the best business leaders were planning for economic uncertainty like this long before the outbreak first started to make headlines.
+But the best business leaders were planning for economic crisis like this long before the outbreak first started to make headlines.
 They understood from the outset that whether the market is booming or busting, a solid plan will help their business succeed.

 If these uncertain times took you by surprise, however, it’s not too late to take a look at ways to remain a steadfast leader and help ensure your business’ success.